kaaproject/mqtt-client-python/examples/deye/README.md

 2. Navigate to the `./template/output` folder and copy the code from `device_overview.json`.
 3. Paste the code into the import dialog.

-You should now see a dashboard similar to the one shown at the begginning of this part.
+You should now see a dashboard similar to the one shown at the beginning of this section.